-The environmental assessment will include a noise assessment to assess the potential effects of the Proposed Development on nearby receptors.
-This assessment and reporting will be submitted as part of future applications.
-The assessment will identify any mitigation measures and commitments to be incorporated in the design, construction and/or operational phase of the Proposed Development.
+The environmental assessment will include a noise assessment to assess the potential effects of the proposed development on nearby receptors.
+This assessment and reporting will be submitted as part of the planning application.
+The assessment will identify any mitigation measures and commitments to be incorporated in the design, construction and/or operational phase of the proposed development.